-DISCLAIMER (August 14, 2022): The information in this post should in no way be taken as a recommendation to self-diagnose, self-interpret diagnostic tests, or self-treat any suspected disorder.
+DISCLAIMER (August 14, 2022): The information in this post should in no way be taken as a recommendation to self-diagnose, self-interpret diagnostic tests, or self-treat any suspected disorder, including thyroid function.
 It is essential that people who suspect they may have symptoms of any condition consult with their doctor, as only a medical doctor can diagnose and treat.

 In Canada and many places in the US, the standard screening test for abnormal thyroid function is thyroid stimulating hormone (TSH).
 As outlined below, TSH is a hormone that is released from the pituitary gland, not the thyroid.
 If TSH results falls within normal range, no testing of thyroid hormones occurs.
 Thyroid response to TSH is presumed to be normal.